Global Definition of Recyclable Plastic Packaging and Products Released

 Such clarity of the definition of whether a plastic product is really “recyclable” can only be beneficial, assisting product designers, users and recyclers.
 However, it remains unclear whether the EU, UK and other governments will use this new definition when setting their recycling and plastic waste targets.

-For further information metal separation equipment designed for removing metal from plastic waste and in other recycling applications, please visit our website or contact us on:
+For further information on metal separation equipment designed for removing metal from plastic waste and in other recycling applications, please visit our website or contact us on: